Binham: Binham Priory and St. Mary's church

+Governance

+Binham is part of the electoral ward of Priory for local elections and is part of the district of North Norfolk.
+It forms part of the North Norfolk parliamentary constituency.

 Binham Market Cross

 It is one of the best surviving examples of a medieval standing cross in Norfolk.
 It is situated on the triangular green in the centre of the village near the church.
 The 15th-century cross is built of Barnack limestone and consists of a socket stone and separate shaft.
 The 2-metre tall base is made of mortared flint rubble with stepped courses of stone blocks, capped by a platform of thin slabs.

 The weathered remains of an ornamental moulding can still be seen partway up the shaft, but the stone cross that originally topped the shaft is missing.

 Many cross-heads were destroyed by iconoclasts during the 16th and 17th centuries.
 Following the grant of a charter by King Henry I granted the village a charter, so that an annual fair and a weekly market could be held here from the early 12th century, and fairs were allowed to be convened on the green until the early 1950s.